ProgrammerAL/Presentations-2024/beer-city-code/open-telemetry/presentation.md

 ---

-# What kind of data does OTel collect?
+# What kind of does OTel care about?

 - Traces
   - Requests in the system